 Click into the Perfmatters plugin settings.

-Under the “Options” tab and “General” sub-navigation menu, choose an option under “Limit Post Revisions.”
+Under the “Options” section, scroll down and choose an option under “Limit Post Revisions.”
 This will determine how many revisions you want to save, or you can disable them altogether.

 We personally like having at least 3 revisions, but no more so to keep our database small and snappy.